Ryael/avarice/README.md

 ### Play Testing

-[Website Responsive Test Online](https://websiteresponsivetest.com/) was used to extensively test the responsiveness of Memoria.
-All screen sizes and viewports are now accounted for, including even extremely small screen-widths like 240 px.
+The game was play tested during all stages of development, this is how the bugs that are detailed in the bugs section were found.
+Each function was tested and any bugs were documented as soon as they were found.
+They were then solved, and this solving process was also documented.

+The play testers also provided some very helpful feedback:
+- "N", "S", "E", and "W" for movement alongside "North", "South", "East", West", and "Go North" and etc. This helps to speed up the process of moving around the map as this is a very common input.
+- Do not implement capitalisation check for Investigator name as some players prefer lowercase names as well as names made entirely out of numbers.

 ### Testing User Stories

-1. As a first-time visitor, I want to easily understand the main purpose of the game.
-    - Upon navigating to the website, the user is automatically greeted with a clean and easily readable Main Menu that allows them to go to their page of choice.
-The Start Game button will bring them to the Rules & Difficulty section, where they can read about the rules and objective of the game.
-    - At this point, users can then select a difficulty to start a game and see first-hand what the purpose of the game is.
-    - In addition to this, they may navigate to the GitHub via the Footer and/or the Credits section, where they can read the introduction of the readme in order to ascertain the purpose.

-2. As a first-time visitor, I want to easily navigate the menus without getting lost.
-    - The website was designed to be easy to navigate and fluid.
-The top of each section has a Title which doubles as a back button alongside the actual Return Button, with clearly described descriptions so the user has an idea of where they'll end up upon interaction.
-    - Every section always has a clear means of moving forwards or backwards, ensuring the user is never lost or overwhelmed.

-3. As a first-time visitor, I want to learn about the developer.
-    - Navigating to the Credits section is the best and most simple way to learn more about the developer, as it contains a short blurb, a means to report bugs, and attribution links for the images used throughout the project.
-    - Additionally, the icons in the Footer allow the user to visit the developer's GitHub or LinkedIn, where they may learn additional information.

-4. As a first-time visitor, I want to learn where the images were sourced.
-    - The Credits section will hold the answer to this, as it contains full attribution links to the images, their source, and who they were designed by.

-5. As a first-time visitor, I want to learn what the game rules are.
-    - Simply pressing Start Game will bring the user to the Rules & Difficulty section, which clearly lays out the rule of the game, the objective, and how the difficulties differ.

-6. As a first-time visitor, I want to know what difficulties are available to me.
-    - Navigating to the Rules & Difficulty section by interacting with Start Game will bring the user where the difficulties are displayed via buttons alongside a clear descriptor of how they differ from each other.
-    - To add to this, they can click on each difficulty before returning to the Main Menu and clicking on the others to see the difference for themselves.

-7. As a first-time visitor, I want to feel engaged when playing the game.
-    - Upon starting the game via any of the difficulty buttons, the board is faded in as it generates with a subtle yet fitting background and an additional animation that runs around the border of the board.
-    - Additionally, feedback is provided to the user via the cards shaking upon an incorrect match being made.
-    - Further yet, the game-controls area shows the amount of flips they've made and the amount of time that has elapsed, allowing them to keep track of their moves and become more invested.

-8. As a first-time visitor, I want to be provided visual feedback upon beating a round.
-    - Upon the completion of the game on any difficulty, an animation is played where the board flips and confetti starts firing, increasing the user's engagement with the game by providing visual feedback of their accomplishment.

-9. As a returning visitor, I want to quickly check if any new difficulties or game modes have been added.
-    - If the UI remains the same and there isn't any additional element that informs the user of an update, then they could check the GitHub to see if any updates have been made to the game.
-    - Ultimately, they could also visit the Rules & Difficult section of the application to see whether or not new games modes or extra difficulties have been added as of yet.

-10. As a returning visitor, I want to progress through the difficulty levels to strengthen my memorisation.
-    - This is easily accomplished by starting with whichever difficulty the user may have left off on and work their way up the ladder that ends with the hardest difficulty.
-    - At this point the user should attempt the fastest clear time possible without any means of cheating to hone their memorisation.

-11. As the site owner, I want to clearly showcase the memory game.
-    - The application is designed with the game at the forefront; the menus are sleek and easy to navigate, the semantic structure suggests that there is a game available here, and the clear labelling of buttons will bring the user to the game within seconds.

-12. As the site owner, I want users to be able to navigate the menus smoothly and easily.
-    - The website has a very clear Main Menu, with easily seen text due to the contrast of the background and the colour of the links.
-This allows for a smooth navigation experience.
-    - Each section is built to be fluidic and flow in a coherent manner where the user learns relevant information as they go through each section of each page.

-13. As the site owner, I want to adhere to a specific vision and provide users with a very engaging game via its design and imagery.
-    - The consistency of the effects and colours used provide an experience that succeeds bringing many separate parts together to form something that's more than the sum of its parts.
-    - All the backgrounds used are primarily blue with some purple hues to create a colour synergy and the application never deviates from its theme.
-    - The game portion of the application itself is designed to provide as much feedback to user as possible, hopefully providing them with a highly engaging experience.

-14. As the site owner, I want to provide a clear explanation of the game-rules and the different difficulties.
-    - Users can find the explanation of the rules, objective, and different difficulties in the Rules & Difficulty section, which covers them succintly.

-15. As the site owner, I want to provide my social media contacts if users need to report a bug.
-    - The Credits section links to the issues page on the relevant GitHub page and explains that this is the ideal place to report bugs.
-    - Additionally, users may navigate to the Footer of the application and further navigate to the GitHub via that or send an e-mail altogether.

-16. As the site owner, I want to provide attribution links to the website where I sourced images from.
-    - The attribution links, where the images were found, and who they were designed and uploaded by can all be found within the Credits section, which contains clearly laid-out and high-lighted links.
+1. As a first-time player, I want to easily understand the main purpose of the game.
+    - Upon running the application, the user is automatically greeted with a clean and distinctive title screen.
+The tone of the game is very quickly established after this with the player being asked if they're interested in playing.
+    - At this point, players can choose a name and whether or not to view the introduction, after which point they're thrown into the game where the tone and atmosphere is slowly established.

+2. As a first-time player, I want to learn how to navigate the map and interact with items.
+    - With the help of a diagetic and unskippable tutorial that plays right after the introductory scene, the player is introduced to their actions and how to use them.
+Both the Move and Examine actions are covered within this.

+3. As a first-time player, I want to learn about the world and the lore.
+    - By simply navigating the world, the player is able to learn a lot about the world and its lore.
+    - Additionally, by examining certain items the player is able to learn even more.
+    - Key items expand on this even further, often containing vital information.

+4. As a first-time player, I want to learn about the monster and how to deal with it.
+    - Upon entering the Common Room, which is unavoidable, the monster is introduced, and in doing so, the player is met with another diegetic tutorial that teaches them the Hide action.
+    - At this point, examining certain objects will make it clear that it's possible to hide near, behind, under, or inside of them.

+5. As a first-time player, I want to know what the criteria for the different endings is.
+    - By playing through the game and managing to escape, the player is informed of how successful they were during their investigator and how many (if any) of the key items they obtained.
+    - As such, it is easy to infer how many other alternative endings exist dependant on the goals accomplished.

+6. As a first-time player, I want to not be overwhelmed by text appearing on screen.
+    - Via the use of the `p_t()` function, text is delayed by 0.75 seconds and is only printed after that period of time has elapsed.
+    - Additionally, no more than one portion of text is printed to the terminal at any given time, with actions causing more or less text to be printed.
+    - Re-visiting areas prints less text, allowing for an easier navigation experience.

+7. As a first-time player, I want to be able to see previously displayed text within rooms.
+    - Using the Recall action, the player is able to view the longer description of any room they choose.

+8. As a first-time player, I want to see the people who were involved with the creation of this game.
+    - Upon the completion of the game, credits are displayed that show the developer, writer, and name honourable mentions that had a had in shaping this game.

+9. As a returning player, I want to go through the game to see and experience any endings I have not prior.
+    - Once the route to finish the game is made known the player, going through the game again will be much easier and quicker.
+    - As such, all the player will have to do is prioritise obtained some or all of key items to trigger the different endings.

+10. As the creator, I want to provide players with a new horror-themed text adventure game.
+    - By hosting the game on Heroku, players can experience the game without having to download it and run it locally.
+    - It is completely free to play and available to absolute any one looking for both horror-themed game.

+11. As the creator, I want users to be able to navigate the map easily and without any confusion.
+    - Through the use of a simple and diegetic tutorial, the player is introduced to the move commands.
+    - In addition, the commands are simple and straightforward, and accept different inputs (n, north, move n, move north and etc).
+    - If the player moves in a direction where there's either a wall or the path is blocked, this is acknowleged and a message is printed to the terminal.

+12. As the creator, I want to adhere to a specific vision in terms of how tropes are handled and provide users with a very engaging game via its text-based gameplay.
+    - Through careful brainstorming and planning, the narrative was delicately crafted in order to provide a unique albeit slightly familiar experience.
+    - Text is carefully formatted and space, making sure it is consistent and easy to read.
+    - The game is written in the second person perspective, and aims to place the player in the shoes of the protagonist.
+Everything happens through the player's eyes.

+13. As the creator, I want to provide a clear explanation of the actions available to the user within the game.
+    - The game's use of multiple diegetic tutorials let the user be clearly aware of the actions that the game revolves around.

+14. As the creator, I want to provide feedback to the users that their inputs for actions are acknowledged.
+    - Players' input is always printed back to the terminal, such that they are able to see what their previous inputs were.
+    - Invalid inputs print a message saying that the input or action wasn't recongised and that they should try again.

+15. As the creator, I want to provide users with different endings depending on how many objectives they've accomplished, encouraging them to try to seek out all the objectives.
+    - One of three endings are available to the player depending on when they leave the facility and with how many of the key items.
+    - Each of the endings, while somewhat similar in that they all end with the player escaping, provide an interesting bit of lore regarding the mysteries in of the that protagonist and/or the monster.

+16. As the creator, I want to provide players with a suspenseful and mysterious game that explores the monster and horror themes in a unique way.
+    - Through the use of the second person perspective during the narrative, the freedom of choosing whichever path the player likes, and the looming threat of chasing monster, the player is put under suspense throughout the game.
+    - The exception to this is the beginning of the game, which is the figurative calm before the storm and establishes the overall atmosphere and world.
+    - The monster is also portrayed less as an mindless and malevolent being and more as a complex albet intimidating entity.

 [Back to top &uarr;](#avarice)
 <hr>